oapicf/endoflife.date-api-clients/clients/php/generated/docs/Api/DefaultApi.md

     new GuzzleHttp\Client()
 );
 $product = 'product_example'; // string | Product URL as per the canonical URL on the endofife.date website
-$cycle = 'cycle_example'; // string | Release Cycle for which the details must be fetched
+$cycle = 'cycle_example'; // string | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0.

 try {
     $result = $apiInstance->getApiProductCycleJson($product, $cycle);